Chart Color Schemes

 Housing

-Cobblebank - Strathtulloh is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Cobblebank - Strathtulloh is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Frequently Asked Questions - Housing